leomeyer/OpenHAT/openhatd/docs/plugins/automation/fritzbox_plugin.md

 The FritzBoxPlugin can control smart home devices connected to an AVM FRITZ!Box.
 Supported devices are:

-- FRITZ!DECT200 remote controllable power socket and energy meter
+- FRITZ!DECT200 remote controllable power socket, power and energy meter

 An instance of a FritzBoxPlugin connects to exactly one FRITZ!Box.
 You have to use a separate plugin node for each FRITZ!Box if you use more than one.
 One FritzBoxPlugin instance can use an arbitrary number of devices (actors/sensors).
 Each device in turn defines certain ports that can be used to interact with the device.